 As you listen, keep your eyes on the options.
 Your goal is to shortlist some of these options.
 Validate them as you get more information from the audio.
 When you hear a word that relates to an option, try to judge if it makes that option right or wrong.
 Remember!
 This is just a short list.
 This is not the final selection.

 Once the audio ends, look at the question and options again.
 Then review your notes, what you remember and the shortlisted options.
-Make sure final decision based on all these points.
+Make your final decision based on all these points.

 Use 5 seconds wisely